plasne/ADFHDIPIG-pipeline/README.md

 The solution was to implement a central store for all logs using log4j (which is supported by all the desired platforms).
 Each platform has a log4j.properties file while contains details about the configuration, including where those logs are stored.

 There are a few sample projects on GitHub that implement log4j appenders that can store to Azure Storage.
-We used XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
+I used https://github.com/JMayrbaeurl/azure-log4j.
+It also needs the 0.4.4 version of the Azure SDK for Java, the JAR for which can be found here: https://mvnrepository.com/artifact/com.microsoft.windowsazure/microsoft-windowsazure-api/0.4.4.

 Of course, the above libraries and all the configuration changes need to be pushed across all servers, so a Script Action was needed.
 I wrote [deploy.sh](Pig/logging/deploy.sh) for this purpose.